-- You can get a mandatory order of quarantine if you have been in close contact with someone who has tested positive for COVID-19 but is not displaying symptoms. - You can get a mandatory order of isolation if you have tested positive for COVID-19, whether or not you are displaying symptoms. - You can get a precautionary order of quarantine if you have been exposed to (but have not had direct contact with) a person who has tested positive for COVID-19. - o NOTE: Although you are entitled to a mandatory order of quarantine when you return to the U.S. after return from a trip to a country that has a level 2 or 3 health notice from the Center for Disease Control and Prevention, that reason does not qualify you for New York State Emergency Sick Leave benefits if the trip was personal (non-business) and you were provided notice of the travel health notice. - o For information on obtaining an order of quarantine or isolation, see here.
+- Qualify for a mandatory or precautionary order of quarantine or isolation by the state of New York, the department of health, a local board of health, or a government agency authorized to issue such an order because of COVID-19.
+To be entitled to this leave, workers must have documentation showing that they were eligible for an order into mandatory or precautionary quarantine or isolation by an authorized government agency-a general order to stay home is not sufficient.
+(NOTE: Although you must be eligible for a mandatory order of quarantine or isolation, New York guidance states you can use a health care provider's advice while you apply for an order due to how overwhelmed departments of health are during this crisis.) - You can get a mandatory order of quarantine if you have been in close contact with someone who has tested positive for COVID-19 but is not displaying symptoms. - You can get a mandatory order of isolation if you have tested positive for COVID-19, whether or not you are displaying symptoms. - You can get a precautionary order of quarantine if you have been exposed to (but have not had direct contact with) a person who has tested positive for COVID-19. - NOTE: Although you are entitled to a mandatory order of quarantine when you return to the U.S. after return from a trip to a country that has a level 2 or 3 health notice from the Center for Disease Control and Prevention, that reason does not qualify you for New York State Emergency Sick Leave benefits if the trip was personal (non-business) and you were provided notice of the travel health notice.
+Additionally, pursuant to Executive Order No. 202.45, if after June 25, 2020, you travel to a state within the U.S. that has a high positive test rate for COVID-19 and that the commissioner of the department of health has designated as reaching certain specified test rates, you are not eligible for any New York State emergency sick leave benefits unless the travel was for work. - For information on obtaining an order of quarantine or isolation, see here.